ETL-CRM/Planning/README.md

 `schema.sql` — run once in Supabase (or re-run — it's safe to run again) `index.html` — the whole app (no build step)
 What's new in this update
+Planning Master page — a dedicated page (separate from All Jobs) that works exactly like your Excel "Planning Master" tab did, once we actually traced its formulas: every column there except Job No was a VLOOKUP off ERP DATA.
+The only thing a person ever typed was the Job No itself.
+So this page is the same idea — a working list you build by adding Job Numbers (paste from Excel, or upload a file), and everything else (customer, EDD, qty, hold status…) is already there automatically, because it's the same underlying data as your ERP import — no VLOOKUP needed.
-Planning Master page — a dedicated page (separate from All Jobs) showing every open job, where Planning sets Priority (Urgent/High/Normal/Low), Planned Date, and Planning Notes to decide what runs next.
-This is the one page that mirrors what your old "Planning Master" Excel tab did — the working list Planning actively curates, not just a computed risk view.
+Once a job's on the list, set Priority (Urgent/High/Normal/Low), Planned Date, and Planning Notes on it to decide what runs next.
-It sorts by priority by default (Urgent first); click any other column to re-sort.
+Untick "On Plan" to take a job back off the list.
 Re-run `schema.sql` for this — see below.
 Sign in with a username, not an email address — like an internal work tool, not a public website.
 See "Set up Supabase" below: this makes turning OFF "Confirm email" mandatory now, not optional (details there).